Marketing Metrics

 Conversion rates vary by industry and channel, but an average e-commerce conversion rate is around 1-3%.
 For lead generation landing pages, 5-10% is often considered good.

 Stop guessing and start growing.
-Our AI-powered platform provides automated insights to help you master marketing metrics and outrank your competition.
+Our AI-powered platform provides tools and insights to help you grow your business.